SakuraOnsen/SakuraIT/README.md

 # SakuraIT
-Sakura IT is a discord bot from Sakura Onsen to track invite links without loggin any data from the server or the members.
+Sakura IT is a discord bot from Sakura Onsen to track invite links without log any data from the server or the members.

 ## Libraries